Adam Yates (footballer): Port Vale

 He lost his first-team place to Richard Duffy at the start of the 2012–13 season.
-He was returned to the starting line-up at the end of October, after Duffy was sidelined with a twisted ankle.
-Duffy returned to the first team after making his recovery, though Yates was preferred in the end of season run-in and was hopeful of winning a new contract in the summer.
-He was named in the League Two team of the week for his performance in a 3–2 win at Dagenham & Redbridge on 29 December.
+He was returned to the starting line-up at the end of October after Duffy was sidelined with a twisted ankle.
+Duffy returned to the first-team after making his recovery.
+However, Yates was preferred in the end-of-season run-in and hoped to win a new contract in the summer.
+He was named in the League Two Team of the Week for his performance in a 3–2 win at Dagenham & Redbridge on 29 December.
 Vale secured promotion with a third-place finish at the end of the season, with Yates making 32 appearances.
 He agreed to sign a new two-year contract in the summer.
-Yates remained a key first-team player during the 2013–14 season, and played 41 games as the club posted a ninth-place finish in League One.
-Swiss youth international Frédéric Veseli was brought in on loan to replace him at right-back, but Yates won back his first-team place in November after a series of consistent performances.
+Yates remained a key first-team player during the 2013–14 season and played 41 games as the club posted a ninth-place finish in League One.
+Swiss youth international Frédéric Veseli was brought in on loan to replace him at right-back.
+Still, Yates won back his first-team place in November after consistent performances.
 He ended the season with 28 appearances to his name as Veseli eventually won back his first-team place.
 Yates signed a new one-year contract in June 2015.

-Having held the club's number 2 shirt for five seasons he was demoted to number 16 for the 2015–16 season as new right-back Ben Purkiss was handed the number 2 shirt.
+Having held the club's number 2 shirt for five seasons, he was demoted to number 16 for the 2015–16 season as new right-back Ben Purkiss was handed the number 2 shirt.
 On 24 August, Yates joined League Two side Northampton Town on a one-month loan in order to provide "Cobblers" manager Chris Wilder with cover for the suspended Josh Lelan and injured Brendan Moloney.
 He played three games for the club, including a League Cup defeat to Newcastle United at St James' Park, before his loan spell was ended early by a thigh injury.
-He then returned to the Vale first team on 14 November as cover for an injured Purkiss, and his performances meant he retained his place once Purkiss returned to fitness.
+He then returned to the Vale first-team on 14 November as cover for an injured Purkiss.
+His performances meant he retained his place once Purkiss returned to fitness.
 He signed a new one-year contract in June 2016.
-However the following month he was told by surgeons that he had been playing for months with an ankle cruciate ligament injury and was ruled out of action for the whole of the 2016–17 season to allow the injury to properly heal.
-He was named as Community Foundation Trust Player of the Year in May 2017, and signed a new one-year contract with the club three months later.
+However, the following month he was told by surgeons that he had been playing for months with an ankle cruciate ligament injury and was ruled out of action for the whole of the 2016–17 season to allow the injury to heal properly.
+He was named as Community Foundation Trust Player of the Year in May 2017 and signed a new one-year contract with the club three months later.